Book Collector's Guide

 THE RIVER WAR (Cohen A2) (Woods A2)More blood and guts reportage by young Winston, the war correspondent, here in his second book delivering a brilliant history of British involvement in the Sudan and an account of the fierce campaign for its reconquest that Churchill himself participated in and, in many significant ways, disapproved of.
 Originally published in two large, lavish and, today, extremely rare volumes.
 All subsequent editions were significantly abridged.

 SAVROLA (Cohen A3) (Woods A3)The first and only Churchill novel, a statement of personal and political philosophy delivered as a fictional adventure yarn.
-U.S. publication preceded the British issue, rendering the American first edition the true first.
+U.S. publication preceded the British issue by roughly ten days, rendering the American first edition the true first.

-IAN HAMILTON'S MARCH (Cohen A5) (Woods A5)The culmination of Churchill's Boer War narrative that began with LONDON TO LADYSMITH, including the triumphant liberation of his former-POW campmates in Pretoria.
+IAN HAMILTON'S MARCH (Cohen A5) (Woods A5)The culmination of Churchill's Boer War narrative in South Africa that began with LONDON TO LADYSMITH, including the triumphant liberation of his former-POW campmates in Pretoria.